salma-iyad/mern_stack_app/README.md

 **Prerequisites:**

 - Docker and Docker Compose installed on your system.
-- Basic understanding of Docker, Docker Compose, and command line operations.

 **Environment Setup:**
 Ensure that the **`.env`** file is configured with the correct environment variables: